Kozer2/cookie-stand/README.md

 Replace the lists of your data for each store and build a single table of data instead.
 It should look similar to the following:

 Display each stores data in a table format similar to what is below.
 Break each column by the hour and complete each row with a “Daily Location Total”.

+# Lab 8
+Continue working on the functionality of your sales.html page if you do not have it working 100% yet, including the row of totals across the bottom.

+Pat has provided you 7 additional images that they would like to see on the home page of the site.
+These images are located in your daily class GitHub repo: class-08/lab-b/assets/.

+Your public-facing index.html page should include the following:

+locations with addresses,
+hours open
+contact information
+Anything else you feel neccesary.
+A link to your sales.html page
+Be sure to also include a link to your index.html page on your sales.html pages as well.
+Feel free to make this information up.
+Get creative, have fun, but remember to be professional.